MET Computer Science Academic Policies Manual

 2.4 PMP Certification

-Graduate students pursuing a MS in Computer Information Systems degree with a concentration in IT Project Management that have a valid PMP Certification are eligible to receive a one course reduction for MET CS 632 IT Project Management only.
-To receive this course reduction, please submit your valid PMP certificate to your assigned program coordinator within the first six months after acceptance to the MS degree program.
+Graduate students pursuing an MS in Computer Information Systems with a concentration in IT Project Management who hold a valid PMP Certification are eligible for a one-course reduction, applicable to MET CS 632 IT Project Management only.
+To receive this course reduction, submit your valid PMP certificate to your assigned program coordinator within the first six months after acceptance into the MS degree program.

 2.5 CISSP Certification